Kristina01111000/Drws_site/README.md

 4/3
 - Make the new page for the podcast coming out june 21stish https://thelaurajanelaytonshow.com/ -> need pdf copy of new book
-- The youtube channel is https://www.youtube.com/@fourelementdoctor , need to be added by dr w
-- Posts for dr w?
-When he makes them?
-Articles by dr w, something like that, or dr w posts
-- Take the old emails and put them there
-- Put them on the header, somewhere where it makes sense, and make them available to anyone who wants to read them

-4/17

-- Add a paragraph or 2 explaining how to use the tabulator, add it to the page and to the actual tabulator
-- make sure the cellphone version is able to be accessed

 4/24
 Make the podcast info -> need the new copy of the book